-(2) Network optimization costs, recorded within SG&A expenses, related to lease termination costs.
+(3) Network optimization costs, recorded within SG&A expenses, related to lease termination costs.

-The balance as of July 2, 2016 is included within Accrued liabilities on the Company's Consolidated Balance Sheets.
+The balance as of July 1, 2017 and July 2, 2016 are included within Accrued liabilities on the Company's Consolidated Balance Sheets.
 The above charges were recorded as corporate unallocated expenses within the Company's Consolidated Statements of Income.
+See Note 15, "Segment Information," for further information.